japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 handleJobCancellation(jobId: Int, reason: String = "")
 ----

-`handleJobCancellation` first makes sure that the input `jobId` has been registered earlier (using xref:scheduler:DAGScheduler.adoc#jobIdToStageIds[jobIdToStageIds] internal registry).
+`handleJobCancellation` first makes sure that the input `jobId` has been registered earlier (using scheduler:DAGScheduler.md#jobIdToStageIds[jobIdToStageIds] internal registry).

 If the input `jobId` is not known to DAGScheduler, you should see the following DEBUG message in the logs: